Need more energy, tired all the time, just feeling blah?

 Places to buy your grains at Dandenong Market:

 Eating your daily rainbow, with colourful fruits and vegetables each day will ensure that you’re getting plenty of antioxidants and vitamins such as beta-carotene and polyphenols.
-These nutrients help prevent DNA damage, which is common factor in conditions such as dementia, depression, MS and schizophrenia.
+These nutrients help prevent DNA damage, which is a common factor in conditions such as dementia, depression, MS and schizophrenia.
 Make the most of spring as the different colours of fruits and vegetables come into season.

 Not all fats are the enemy, fatty acids and lipids are important for the proper function of our brains.

-Enjoy tasty fatty fish like salmon, sardines, and trouts at least twice a week; these are high in omega 3 and Vitamin D, which has mood boosting properties.
+Enjoy tasty fatty fish like salmon, sardines, and trouts at least twice a week; these are high in omega 3 and Vitamin D, which has mood-boosting properties.

 A diet high in these fats reduces total body inflammation, which is not only good for heart health it is also great at improving mental wellbeing.